 Stephanie holds a Bachelor’s degree from Loyola University of Chicago in Political Science with a minor in Environmental Action and Leadership as well as Anthropology.
 In addition, she holds a Masters of Public Affairs from Indiana University O'Neill School of Public and Environmental Affairs with a concentration in Sustainability and is passionate about advancing industry collaboration, transparency, and innovation in packaging sustainability.
 She is a frequent contributor to thought leadership forums and brings practical insight into navigating the complex intersection of product performance, consumer needs, and environmental responsibility.

-As an Industrial Engineer with a background in medical device manufacturing, Daniel recognizes the importance of providing clients with timely and actionable advice regarding critical regulatory decisions that drive product innovation, marketing, and promotion.
-Daniel leverages this experience to assist companies in proactively establishing compliance for products under the laws and regulations administered by the US Food and Drug Administration (FDA).
+With a technical background in Industrial Engineering, Danny recognizes the importance of providing clients with timely and actionable advice regarding critical regulatory decisions that drive product innovation, marketing, and promotion.
+Danny leverages this experience to assist companies in proactively establishing compliance for products under the laws and regulations administered by the US Food and Drug Administration (FDA).
 He also is familiar with food contact material regimes in the European Union (EU) and jurisdictions throughout Asia and South America.

 John has over 40 years of experience in various aspects of food production, food safety, quality assurance, sanitation, training, and auditing.
 He spent 25 years with Trident Seafoods, starting as a crab fisherman and then working in roles as plant manager, corporate HR, regulatory compliance, national account sales, FSQA, and then as the Director of Training and Development for the company.
 John is now an independent food safety consultant based in Vancouver, British Columbia.
 He enjoys working with clients to help them ensure food-safe products and he’s an expert partner at Cultivate SA for assessing and changing food safety culture in food businesses.